 It definitely caught mine.

 Yuuki Yuuna wa Yuusha de Aru is probably the closest anime to Mahou Shoujo Madoka Magica there is.
 Both starts as innocent mahou-shoujo anime about a group of girls, being cute and slice of life-y.
 Buth then, stuff happends and here we go, pain, suffering, evil plot-twist and so on.
 If you liked Madoka, check out Yuuki Yuuna, you will love it.

 In both shows, young(ish) girls enter an alternate world, transform into magical girls, and fight enemies that threaten the well being of society.
 Both shows start off lightheartedly, but as the series progress, they become darker, and the characters suffer.

-Although Madoka Magica is much more darker, Yuuki Yuuna wa Yuusha de Aru takes almost the same path.
+Although Madoka Magica is much darker, Yuuki Yuuna wa Yuusha de Aru takes a similar part.

-The main characters are similar to one another, they fight against "evil" creatures and there's a big plot twist in the story.
+The main characters share many similarities as well, they fight against "evil" creatures and there's a big plot twist in the story that turns everything around.

 The art is nice in both shows, as well as the transformation and fight scenes.